Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/features.md

 ### I am a customer that requires HIPAA compliance.
 Will I be covered with this solution?

-Yes, Sitecore Managed Cloud, XP, and XM products are HIPAA compliant.
 Sitecore Personalize HIPAA readiness is targeted for June 2024.
+Sitecore Managed Cloud, XP, and XM products are not currently HIPAA compliant.

 ### What&#39;s the difference in feature parity to Sitecore XP?